 Automatic replies let a customer know that their message has reached the right company and can reduce their anxiety.
 They can also help by answering common questions and explaining when to expect a reply.

-Although most help desks have automated response systems for standard emails, only Zendesk currently has the power to work as an eBay/Amazon autoresponder.
+Although most help desks have automated response systems for standard emails, only Zendesk and Freshdesk can work as autoresponders for Amazon and eBay.

 These are incredibly customizable.
-With a few tweaks, you can easily create a view that only shows Amazon tickets that have less than an hour to go before the 24-hour deadline, or only tickets that include the word “return.”
+With a few tweaks, you can easily create a view that only shows Amazon tickets with less than an hour to go before the 24-hour SLA deadline.
+Or, you could create one just for eBay returns, or only for messages about a certain item.
 You can create almost any organizational system you can imagine.